vielmetti/commonplace/content/baseball/national-league/cincinnati-reds.md

 ---
 title: Cincinnati Reds
 ---
-The Cincinnati Reds radio network is an extensive one, with stations throughout Ohio, Indiana, Kentucky, and West Virginia.
+The "Cincinnati Bell Reds Radio Network" is an extensive one, with stations throughout Ohio, Indiana, Kentucky, and West Virginia.